josh-orio/barnsley-fern/README.md

 ![there should be a fern image here...](fern.png)

-This builds on the template code from my repo cpp-pyplot to allow access to MatPlotLib through C++.
+This builds on the template code from my repo cpp-pyplot [now deleted, use cplotlib instead] to allow access to MatPlotLib through C++.

 The rest of the code for this repo was only written by referencing: https://en.wikipedia.org/wiki/Barnsley_fern